gulien/fizz-buzz/README.md

 ```
 Usage of fizzbuzz:
       --port int      Set the port on which the fizz-buzz server should listen (default 80)
-      --timeout int   Set the maximum duration in seconds before timing out execution of a request (default 30)
+      --timeout int   Set the maximum duration in seconds before timing out execution of fizz-buzz (default 30)
 ```

 ## Endpoints